 We have audited the accompanying consolidated balance sheets of Matson, Inc. and subsidiaries (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2016.
 We also have audited the Company's internal control over financial reporting as of December 31, 2016, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 As described in Management's Annual Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Span Intermediate, LLC ("Span Alaska"), which was acquired on August 4, 2016 and whose consolidated financial statements constitute 10.0 percent, 1.2 percent, and 2.7 percent of total assets, operating revenues, and net income before taxes, respectively, of the consolidated financial statement amounts as of and for the year ended December 31, 2016.
-Accordingly, our audit did not include the internal control over financial reporting at Span Alaska.
-The Company's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and an opinion on the Company's internal control over financial reporting based on our audits.
+Accordingly, our audit did not include the internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompany's Management's Annual Report on Internal Control Over Financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting.
+Our responsibility is to express an opinion on these financial statements and an opinion on the Company's internal control over financial reporting.
+Our responsibility is to express an opinion on these financial statements and an opinion on the Company's internal control over financial reporting.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
 Our audits of the financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Our audit of internal control over financial reporting included obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
+Our audit of internal control over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
 Our audits also included performing such other procedures as we considered necessary in the circumstances.
 We believe that our audits provide a reasonable basis for our opinions.